-Around the internet slow page load is a bummer, that makes visitors abort a visit to your web site, this happens particularly more often on mobile devices.
+Around the internet slow page load is a bummer, that makes visitors abort a visit to your website, this happens particularly more often on mobile devices.

 Loading web pages on your mobile is often painfully slow, with pages taking a long time to load.
 Even after the text is shown, pages continue to fill up over time, as ads and images start showing up.
 The result is an often jarring experience of janky scrolling and users needlessly losing their reading position.

-To make the web fast at scale, creating web pages most be made easier to make them fast-by-default.
+To make the web fast at scale, creating web pages must be made easier to make them fast-by-default.
 It is a hard problem to solve, the web is many things: an application platform, an e-commerce platform, a content platform, a gaming platform, and so much more.

 Google has launched a concept they call Accelerated Mobile Pages (AMP).
 AMP HTML is built on existing web technologies, and the web pages written in it render in all modern web browsers and web views.

 AMP HTML takes advantage of CSS to let web pages look like their authors intended them to, and so allowing extensive styling is core to the platform.

 But how to get from good to, let’s say, instant?

 AMP documents are from the ground up designed to be efficiently pre-renderable.
 Browsers have long supported pre-rendering through the